-Maryland Medigap plans follow many of the same federal rules that take place in other states.
+Maryland Medigap plans follow many of the same federal rules that take place in other states with one main exception: the birthday rule!
+As of 7/1/2023 Maryland offers the Medigap Birthday rule for easy switching.
 Medicare Supplemental policies in Maryland can seem confusing at first but can be simpler to understand than you think!
-Read below to learn simple Maryland Medigap plans in the Chesapeake state really are.
+Read below to learn how simple Maryland Medigap plans in the Chesapeake state really are.

 Maryland Medigap